Security & Threat Model

 • Global DNS root compromise

-• Certificate authority compromise
+• Certificate authority (CA) compromise

 • State-level adversaries